 About

-- Write and reflect on my experiences on my blog
+- I write about my experiences and reflections on my blog

-- Write my other newsletter about life lessons learned through anime
+- I also have a newsletter about life lessons learned through anime

-- I’m Notion certified!
-That means I get to show off my Notion Essentials badge (and help you with Notion stuff, of course).
+- I love Notion, so I became Notion certified!
+I get to show off my Notion Essentials badge (and help you with Notion stuff)

-I’m an internet native, ever since I was 12.
-My early internet rabbit holes were FanFiction, DeviantArt, Blogger/LiveJournal/Tumblr, and even built my own fan website (Avatar: The Last Airbender).
+I’m an internet native, since I was 12.
+Some of my early internet rabbit holes were FanFiction, DeviantArt, Blogger, Tumblr, and even built my own fan website.
 I miss the era of “surfing the internet” when we weren’t absorbed with analytics, algorithms, and “content”.
 One day I hope to help build the internet that I want to see more of.

 Other interests